vineethkuttan/advent-of-code-2025/README.md

-# C++ executable using CMake + vcpkg
+# Advent of Code Solutions - C++ using CMake + vcpkg

+This is a fork of [cpp-vcpkg-seed](https://github.com/legends2k/cpp-vcpkg-seed) adapted for Advent of Code solutions.
-Cross-platform, cross-toolchain C++ project using CMake as meta-build system and vcpkg as package manager.
-Useful as seed to germinate further projects from.
+Cross-platform, cross-toolchain C++ project using CMake as meta-build system and vcpkg as package manager for solving Advent of Code puzzles.

 # Tools